Boeing F/A-18E/F Super Hornet: Testing and production

 The Super Hornet first flew on 29 November 1995.
 Initial production on the F/A-18E/F began in 1995.
 Flight testing started in 1996 with the F/A-18E/F's first carrier landing in 1997.
 Low-rate production began in March 1997 with full production beginning in September 1997.
-Testing continued through 1999, finishing with sea trials and aerial refueling demonstrations.
+Testing continued through 1999, finishing with sea trials and aerial refueling demonstrations, as well as design modifications to resolve "wing drop" and possible stores release interference.
 Testing involved 3,100 test flights covering 4,600 flight hours.
 The Super Hornet underwent U.S. Navy operational tests and evaluations in 1999, and was approved in February 2000.

-With the retirement of the F-14 in 2006, all of the Navy's combat jets have been Hornet variants until the F-35C Lightning II entered service.
+Following the retirement of the F-14 in 2006, all of the Navy's combat jets were Hornet variants until the F-35C Lightning II entered service.
 The F/A-18E single-seat and F/A-18F two-seat aircraft took the place of the F-14 Tomcat, A-6 Intruder, Lockheed S-3 Viking, and KA-6D aircraft.
-An electronic warfare variant, the EA-18G Growler, replaces the EA-6B Prowler.
+An electronic warfare variant, the EA-18G Growler, replaced the EA-6B Prowler.
 The Navy calls this reduction in aircraft types a "neck-down".
 During the Vietnam War era, the Super Hornet's roles were performed by a combination of the A-1/A-4/A-7 (light attack), A-6 (medium attack), F-8/F-4 (fighter), RA-5C (recon), KA-3/KA-6 (tanker), and EA-6 (electronic warfare).
 It was anticipated that $1 billion in fleetwide annual savings would result from replacing other types with the Super Hornet.
-The Navy considers the Super Hornet's acquisition a success, meeting cost, schedule, and weight (400 lb, 181 kg) below requirements.
+The Navy considers the Super Hornet's acquisition a success, meeting cost, schedule, and weight (400 lb, 181 kg) below requirement threshold limits.